 Not just limited to Los Angeles, Southern California extends all the way from the U.S.-Mexico border well into the flatlands of central California, spanning cities, suburbs, mountains, and desert in the process.
 School-wise, the options are vast: the combination of the University of California and California State University systems means a plethora of strong state schools, and private options like the University of Southern California and the American Film Institute are some of the country's top broadcasting schools.
 And with massive urban sprawl emanating from the cities of Los Angeles and San Diego, plenty of smaller, more accessible networks create job opportunities for graduating students.

 Not just New York City!
-The Big Apple itself does boast some serious broadcasting cred, though, with top broadcasting schools like New York University and Columbia complemented by the strong City University of New York public system and other schools.
+The Big Apple itself does boast some serious broadcasting cred, though, with top broadcasting schools like New York University (NYU) and Columbia complemented by the strong City University of New York public system and other schools.
 But don't stop there – upstate Syracuse University and the major cities of Buffalo and Rochester offer even more opportunities for broadcasting students and recent graduates.

 Yet another region dotted with both big cities and countryside, Florida provides enticing options for broadcasting students.
 The University of Florida in modest Gainesville has an excellent broadcasting program.
 Perhaps more interesting than the state's many school options is its career outlook.
 Florida has a high number of broadcasting jobs and tends to pay them well; according to the Bureau of Labor Statistics, the Miami area's mean annual wage of $140,120 for broadcast news analysts is the highest in the country!